european-lisp-symposium/els-web/README.md

 These weakened comparisons are done to make it more convenient to extract the data within templates.

 ## Secrets File
 Some parts of the website require keys and tokens that should not be made public in a repository like this.
 Thus, this includes a simple "secrets" mechanism.
 The system expects a file called `secrets.lisp` within its root directory.
-This file should contain a single plist.
+This file should contain a single plist of keywords to strings.
 The following keys are required:

 * `:google-api-key` The public key provided to you by [Google](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend,places_backend&reusekey=true).
+* `:stripe` A path to the [Stripe PHP library](https://github.com/stripe/stripe-php) root folder.
 * `:stripe-public-key` The public key provided by [Stripe](https://dashboard.stripe.com/account/apikeys).
 * `:stripe-private-key` The private key provided by Stripe.

-More keys may be added at a later point to facilitate the registration process.
+* `:mailer` A path to the [PHPMailer](https://github.com/PHPMailer/PHPMailer) root folder.
+* `:mailer-host` The hostname of the SMTP server.
+* `:mailer-port` The port to connect through (usually 587 for SSL).
+* `:mailer-ssl` One of `"false"`, `"true"`, `"self-signed"`.
+Note that the self-signed option disables certificate checking.
+* `:mailer-user` The username to connect to the SMTP server with.
+* `:mailer-pass` The password for the user account.

+Note that for Stripe you should use the provided testing keys during development, and use the production keys for the deployed website.
+Using either key set on the other environment is a very bad idea.

 ## Writing the Templates
 The templates are written using the [Clip](https://shinmera.github.io/clip/) system.
 For the most part the data is introduced using the aforementioned `query` function, and its abbreviations `query1` and `queryf`.
 Common structures like locations, people, and programme entries are separated out of the primary `index.ctml` template and spliced back in using the `<c:splice>` tag.